PyPhonPlan: Simulating phonetic planning with dynamic neural fields and task dynamics: Introduction

-The last decade has witnessed an explosion of DNF models for speech planning and phonetic processes \cite{kirov-gafos2007, tilsen2007, roon-gafos2016, iskarous2016, tilsen2019, harper2021, shaw-tang2023, stern-shaw2023, kirkham-strycharczuk2024, kirkham-etal2025, chaturvedi-shaw2025}.
+The last decade has produced a number of DNF models for speech planning \cite{kirov-gafos2007, tilsen2007, roon-gafos2016, iskarous2016, tilsen2019, harper2021, shaw-tang2023, stern-shaw2023, kirkham-strycharczuk2024, kirkham-etal2025, chaturvedi-shaw2025}.
 While much of this work has focused on relatively low-level phonetic variation, there is increasing evidence that DNFs can also model more traditionally `phonological' phenomena \cite{shaw2025}, as well as lexical meaning \cite{stern-pinango2026}.
 An excellent review of DNF models for speech communication can be found in \cite{stern2025}.
 In light of the current landscape, there is a need to develop modern computational frameworks that make this integration of dynamic neural fields and task dynamics accessible to a broader community.
 To address this gap, we introduce PyPhonPlan, a Python toolkit for simulating phonetic planning using coupled dynamic neural fields and task dynamic equations.
 The toolkit provides modular components for defining activation fields, coupling architectures, gestural inputs, and task dynamic simulations.
 This allows researchers to instantiate diverse planning architectures within a common computational framework that is tailored towards speech communication research.
+Existing DNF frameworks, such as COSIVINA \cite{schoener-etal2016} and its Python port \cite{schneegans2021}, are general-purpose simulators, whereas PyPhonPlan directly integrates DNFs with task dynamic models of articulatory control, thus providing a unified planning-to-production framework.
 The major contributions of this paper are:

-\begin{enumerate} \item We present an open-source Python toolkit for simulating phonetic planning using coupled dynamic neural fields and task dynamic equations. \item We advance a modular architecture that permits flexible model development, extension and customization, including multi-layer fields, coupling mechanisms, memory fields, and tract variable simulations. \item We release the toolkit with executable examples and code notebooks to promote reproducibility, extensibility, and cumulative computational research in speech communication. \end{enumerate}
+\begin{enumerate} \item An open-source Python toolkit for simulating phonetic planning using coupled DNFs and task dynamics. \item A modular architecture for flexible model development and customization, including multi-layer fields, coupling mechanisms, memory fields, and tract variable simulations. \item Examples and code notebooks to promote reproducibility, extensibility, and cumulative computational research. \end{enumerate}